 I think more sub titles to break up the text and make the information easier to scan would be an improvement.

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub Beauty and women are two things that always come together (must be signed in to view).
-What can I do to...
+Will you please give feedback on my article Why I like Langkawi very much (must be signed in to view).
+What can I do to improve?
+Thanks!

 Copyright © 2017 HubPages Inc. and respective owners.